aikyab/UIC-Web-Search-Engine/README.md

 Install dependencies
 	cd uic_wse/

-You can double check if the requirements.txt file exists in this folder then run the below command:
+You can double check if the requirements.txt file exists in this folder then run the below command-

 	pip install -r requirements.txt

 Finally run the project using the below command